Acce1erat0rS/Java/README.md

 Actually there is a better way to solve the first problem.

 As each turn will change the parity of each column, we simply needs a LongInt to track the parity of each column.
 Where the F dosen't matter as well.

+Extends
+---
+This is interesting.
+When extending an class, when constructing an father pointer, and points it to its inheritance, it calls the variable of father and method of son.